Cllr Connor introduced this item, noting that this

 delays and communication issues.

-Commissioning Project Manager, explained that a project board had
+explained that a project board had been established to support

-been established to support implementation of the Panel’s
+implementation of the Panel’s recommendations and that her

-recommendations and that her role had included support and
+role had included support and development for the Board.

-update to the Panel in February 2024 included:
+Developments since the most recent update to the Panel in February

-benchmarking work with neighbouring local authorities on the
+- Undertaking benchmarking work with neighbouring local

-into the team’s work.
+incorporated that learning into the team’s work.

-referrals to the main OT Team.
+of inappropriate referrals to the main OT Team.

-additional support on assessments and support planning
+provide additional support on assessments and support planning

 processes.